rushitpadia/String-Calculator-TDD/README.md

-    √ Testcase 2: should return the number itself if only one number is provided √ Testcase 3: should return sum of two numbers separated by comma √ Testcase 4: should return sum of multiple comma-separated numbers
+    √ Testcase 2: should return the number itself if only one number is provided √ Testcase 3: should return sum of two numbers separated by comma √ Testcase 4: should return sum of multiple comma-separated numbers √ Testcase 5: should handle new lines between numbers as well as commas
 ```